 All parents PK-12 are required to activate their ParentPlus Portals accounts.
-Students in 6th grade and up are required to activate their accounts in StudentPlus Portals.
-Parents must register on the Parent Portal to see their child's grades and have awareness of how they are doing in class.
-Students are required to activate their Portals account as they will be using it as a communication and information system for their classes.
-Although with limited features, there are ParentPlus and StudentPlus Mobile Apps for iOS and Android are available for your mobile devices.
+Parents must register on the Parent Portal to see their child's grades and be informed and aware of how they are doing in class.
+Although with limited features, there are ParentPlus and StudentPlus Mobile Apps for iOS and Android available for your mobile devices.